SDI makes it easy to learn and succeed from home

 Not sure which program is right for you?
 Click the buttons to learn more about our programs and admissions requirements.

 ASSOCIATE OF SCIENCE IN FIREARMS TECHNOLOGY60 Credits / Four 16-Week Semesters Explore Program

 CERTIFICATE IN FIREARMS TECHNOLOGY – GUNSMITHING32 Credits / Two 16-Week Semesters Explore Program

 CERTIFICATE IN UNMANNED TECHNOLOGY – AERIAL SYSTEMS16 Credits / One 16-Week Semester Explore Program

 Sufficient technology and Internet access are required to complete online classes at SDI.
 While tablets, smartphones, and other mobile devices may allow for some completion of coursework, they are not guaranteed to support every aspect of learning with SDI.
 The following hardware and software requirements are provided to assist students to ensure they meet or exceed the minimum standards.

 Recommended Computer Requirements:

-- Memory: 4 GB RAM required (8 GB RAM recommended)
+- Memory: 4 GB RAM required (8 GB or higher recommended)

 - Network: Broadband Internet connection of 5 Mbps Reliable (10 Mbps or higher recommended)